 Some airports now have self serve machines and you can fill in the customs document on the screen as you go through.

-6. CAR HIRE FOR A ROAD TRIP IN THE USA
+6. CAR HIRE FOR A USA ROAD TRIP

 Firstly think about what sort of car you want for your holiday.